mom and son laying in the grass

 “Just something I have to deal with”

 After I had Days I took three months off work and really struggled to go back.
 I didn’t get any sleep until he was six months old and felt incapacitated most of the time.
 Once he started sleeping my feelings transitioned to more of just… the guilt.
 I really didn't want to leave him, while simultaneously being grateful that I could.
 Every day I ask myself, is what I'm doing worth not being with him?
-I’m working on my own project right now, and it's the days that don't go well where I don't feel productive and can’t break through to the creative cognitive place I need to be—those days are hard because I feel like I wasted my time being away from my child.
+I’m working on my own project right now, and it's the days that don't go well, where I don't feel productive and can’t break through to the creative place I need to be—those days are hard because I feel like I wasted my time being away from my child.
 Intellectually I know I have to have those days to achieve productive days, but it’s still really hard.

 "Birth is funny.
 Unless I almost died, I am supposed to say everything was great, but that's not how it felt."